qiaoguanren/Multi-Modal-Inverse-Constrained-Reinforcement-Learning/README.md

 you can see the result in the plot_results folder.

 ## Welcome to Cite and Star
-If you find this idea helpful, please use the citation:
+If you find this idea helpful, please cite it:
 ```
 @inproceedings{
 qiao2023MMICRL,